bslenul/Retroarch-Settings-Apps/SNESC/README.md

    - Will replace current `/etc/libretro/retroarch.cfg` and `retroarch-core-options.cfg` with default ones.
    - Will delete the content of `/etc/libretro/.config/retroarch/config` folder (game and core overrides + remap files).
+   - Will restore the optional N64 remap files from KMFDManic to `/etc/libretro/.config/retroarch/config/remaps`.

 ### IMPORTANT